You’ve just been gifted a sum of money either by a relative, or through a deceased person’s will. What tax implications come with it?

 - Vacations

-James C. Provenza, Chicago Estate Planning Attorney
+James C. Provenza, Chicago area CPA and Estate Planning Attorney